seznam/QApe/README.md

 	// (if error occures, the scenario is ended)
 	actionsPerScenario: 100,
 	// Number of execution errors of actions to abort the random scenario.
-	// This prevents from infinity loops, when mankey is not able to perform
+	// This prevents from infinity loops, when qape is not able to perform
 	// any action on the page and keeps retrying.
 	numberOfActionFailuresToAbortRandomScenario: 20,
 	// Starting url for all random scenarios
 	url: 'http://localhost:4444',
-	// After an error occured, mankey will try to reproduce the error again
+	// After an error occured, qape will try to reproduce the error again
 	// and will retry up to this number of actions before giving up.
 	numberOfAllowedActionsToReproduceErrorFromPreviousRun: 20,
 	// Disables random scenarios,